1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 4. Commute to Phoenix metro is real but doable; many buyers work hybrid or fully remote

-5. Climate is desert; summers are hot, winters are excellent
+5. The climate is desert; summers are hot, winters are excellent

-For relocating buyers, we typically do video tours of 5-10 homes before you fly out, narrow to your top 2-3 neighborhoods, then schedule a focused 2-3 day visit where you tour everything in person and write an offer if you find the right one.
+For relocating buyers, we typically do video tours of 5-10 homes before you fly out, narrow it down to your top 2-3 neighborhoods, then schedule a focused 2-3-day visit where you tour everything in person and write an offer if you find the right one.

 If you are buying new construction

 Bring a buyer agent to your first visit to any model.
 The builder's sales agent represents the builder, not you.
-They cannot negotiate for you, cannot point out contract issues, and cannot help you compare across builders.
+They cannot negotiate for you, point out contract issues, or help you compare across builders.

 What we do for new construction buyers: